Surferlul/xkb_neo/README.md

 to get proper keybindings working.

-Execute patch.py to patch your system.
+Execute patch.sh to patch your system.

 Or Manually:
 - execute patch_xkb.py as superuser to patch /usr/share/X11/xkb.